haofanwang/inswapper/README.md

 You will obtain the exact result as above.

 ## Acknowledgement
-This project is inspired by [inswapper](https://huggingface.co/deepinsight/inswapper/tree/main), thanks [insightface.ai](https://insightface.ai/) for releasing their powful swap model that makes this happen.
+This project is inspired by [inswapper](https://huggingface.co/deepinsight/inswapper/tree/main), thanks [insightface.ai](https://insightface.ai/) for releasing their powerful face swap model that makes this happen.
 Our codebase is built on the top of [sd-webui-roop](https://github.com/s0md3v/sd-webui-roop) and [CodeFormer](https://huggingface.co/spaces/sczhou/CodeFormer).

 ## Contact
 If you have any issue, feel free to contact me via haofanwang.ai@gmail.com.